Transportation & Mobility Engineering Services

 Through digital wind tunnel simulations, we help automotive teams identify design inefficiencies, test modifications, and make informed decisions early in the development cycle.
 From passenger cars to commercial vehicles and performance EVs, ENA2 enables you to refine your vehicle’s aerodynamics for maximum efficiency, reduced drag, and enhanced road stability.

-At ENA2, we specialize in thermal simulations using Computational Fluid Dynamics (CFD) to analyze and improve heat flow, temperature distribution, and cooling performance across automotive systems.
-Our services support advanced Battery Thermal Management (BTM) and electronic cooling for inverters, onboard chargers, control units, and power electronics.
+At ENA2, we use Computational Fluid Dynamics (CFD) to analyze heat flow, temperature distribution, and cooling performance across automotive systems.
+Our services support Battery Thermal Management (BTM) and electronics cooling for battery packs, inverters, onboard chargers, control units, and power electronics.

 We evaluate both steady-state and transient conditions to identify hot spots, optimize airflow paths, and validate passive or active cooling strategies.
 Whether you’re designing battery enclosures or high-density electronic systems, ENA2 ensures effective thermal regulation that enhances operational safety, energy efficiency, and system reliability.